 COA Justice Jeffrey Johnson is the same Justice who was named in a 1/4/19 Calif.
 Comm. on Jud.
 Performance's Notice of Formal Proceedings (and the same Justice who concurred with Kinney v.
 Clark in 2017), but his harassment has occurred for 1+ decades and is well documented for 1+ decades, but only now is it being made public.
-The Justice's Answer was filed 1/22/19.
+In response, that Justice filed an Answer on 1/22/19.